 shortcomings and existing barriers in STEM education in 4 countries.

-The State of the Art Analysis will collect both quantitative and qualitative data taking into account three dimensions: •the contents, i.e. existing literature, scientific reports, initiatives and policies at national/international level, specific projects, OERs (including MOOCs) and best practices concerning STEM teaching/learning at pre-school level;
+• the contents, i.e. existing literature, scientific reports, initiatives and policies at national/international level, specific projects, OERs (including MOOCs) and best practices concerning STEM teaching/learning at pre-school level;